 Progesterone delivered using the Mirena coil may be used long term but is less effective with big fibroids and where the cavity is enlarged.
 Side effects may still occur but are less common.
 One draw back is that women with intra-cavity fibroids may experience, unacceptable,continuous spotting.

 Hormonal treatments may also be used in preparation for surgery.
 Stopping the period allows the blood count to recover and treatments may also help to shrink the fibroids and reduce vascularity prior to surgery.

 The most commonly used therapy is to make women Menopausal using GnRH analogues.
 These switch off your ovaries, stop ovulation and periods.
 The treatment effect is to shrink the fibroids.
 This treatment can only be given for short periods and the fibroids grow back with a vengeance once it is stopped.
 Alone, it is not a long-term solution to fibroids.

 Ulipristal acetate (Esmya) is a different type of hormonal treatment.
 It works by modulating the progesterone receptors in the fibroid.
 This has been shown to permanently reduce the size of fibroids.
 We had hoped that this would be a ‘game changer’ in the medical treatment of fibroids.
 Unfortunately important side effects have become apparent with more widespread use.
 A rare complication of liver failure can occur, women have needed liver transplantation and some women have died.
 This had seriously limited our use of this drug and all women taking it must have regular blood tests to check liver function.

 Medical treatments may be effective in controlling symptoms.
-They have not been shown to reduce the size of fibroids nor, to limit their long-term growth potential.
-They are really only effective in women with smaller and less troublesome fibroids.
+They have not yet been shown to reduce the size of fibroids in the long term, nor to limit their long-term growth potential.
+They are really effective in women with smaller and less troublesome fibroids.